-I mean, we did stop at this one bridge for a few clicks (the atmosphere was irresistible!), but that’s negligible.
+I mean, we did stop at this one bridge for a few clicks (the atmosphere was irresistible!).

 Want to build a travel blog like mine?
 Here’s a decent course on Udemy to help you kickstart travel writing: How to Start a Travel Blog.

 Stepping Right Under the Falls!

 We stowed our shoes away and walked by the water barefoot.
-Say you have a habit of falling everywhere, it’s better to keep your phone (and anything that could ruin in water) away as well.
-I loved the water so much that I kept my phone on a high rock and sat down in the water.
+Say you have a habit of falling everywhere, it’s better to keep your phone away as well.
+I loved the water so much that I sat down in the water.
 There were tiny fish swimming around me!

 With the height of the rocks, one could assume that the water level wasn’t at its peak.
 It was neither too high nor low.
 Just perfect for splashing about.